CO Sports Betting Shows Growth

 It has officially been live since May 1.
 2020.
 The passing of the law now gives players the chance to place real money wagers on their favorite sports.
 Here, we will take a look at the best legal sportsbooks and apps that are available in the Centennial State.
 Keep your eyes peeled as more sportsbooks are due to go live throughout the year.

 You will be required to ensure your location settings are on before you bet.
 Your device will use geolocation technology to check you are in Colorado before allowing to place wagers.
+Colorado online sports betting has been legal in the state now for several months and so far has been a huge success.
+You can now bet using one of the sportsbooks for all your favorite sports like football, basketball, and soccer.

 Sports betting in the Centennial State was legalized in November of 2019.
 This followed the Colorado state legislature approving the betting bill in the summer of the same year.
 It is reported 1.3million people voted on the bill—the bill passed by 20,000 votes.